Arizona HOA Laws Explained: Homeowner Rights & Protections Under Title 33, Chapter 16

 Arizona law explicitly grants homeowners a comprehensive set of rights that override CC&R restrictions.
 These rights cannot be waived or limited by your HOA, even if your governing documents attempt to do so.

 This is Arizona's signature homeowner protection.
-Before any fine is imposed, you have an absolute right to a hearing:
+Before any fine is imposed, you have a statutory right to notice and an opportunity to be heard:

-Your HOA must provide proper written notice before any hearing or fine:
+Your HOA must provide proper written notice before any fine, and you have specific response rights:

 Record Access Rights (ARS §33-1808)